What is hemolytic anemia?

 - Enlarged spleen and liver

 - Heart murmur

-The symptoms of hemolytic anemia may look like other blood conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of hemolytic anemia may look like other blood conditions or health problems.
+Always see your healthcare provider for a diagnosis.

 How is hemolytic anemia diagnosed?

-Your doctor may suspect hemolytic anemia based on your symptoms and a complete medical history and physical exam.
-In addition, your health care provider may order the following tests:
+Your healthcare provider may think you have hemolytic anemia based on your symptoms, your medical history, and a physical exam.
+Your provider may also order the following tests:

-Bone marrow aspiration and/or biopsy.
-A procedure that involves taking a small amount of bone marrow fluid (aspiration) and/or solid bone marrow tissue (called a core biopsy), usually from the hip bones, to be examined for the number, size, and maturity of blood cells and/or abnormal cells.
+Bone marrow aspiration or biopsy.
+This involves taking a small sample of bone marrow fluid (aspiration) or solid bone marrow tissue (called a core biopsy).
+The sample is usually taken from the hip bones.
+It is checked for the number, size, and maturity of blood cells or abnormal cells.

 How is hemolytic anemia treated?

 Your healthcare provider will create a treatment plan based on:

 - Your age, overall health, and medical history